 In planning and performing our audit, we considered the International Petroleum Museum and Exposition, Inc.'s internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting.
-However, we noted certain matters involving the internal control over financial reporting and its operation that we consider to be a reportable condition.
+However, we noted a certain matter involving the internal control over financial reporting and its operation that we consider to be a reportable condition.
 Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over financial reporting that, in our judgment, could adversely affect the International Petroleum Museum and Exposition, Inc.'s ability to record, process, summarize and report financial data consistent with the assertions of management in the financial statements.
-The reportable conditions are described in the accompanying schedule of findings and questioned costs as items 98-1 and 98-2.
+The reportable condition is described in the accompanying schedule of findings and questioned costs as item 99-1.